aniebo20/IntTempSensor/README.md

 # IntTempSensor
-Using ADC to read internal temperature sensor on Bare-Metal
+Using continuous read-mode ADC to read internal temperature sensor on Bare-Metal